1986–87 NFL playoffs: AFC: Denver Broncos 22, New England Patriots 17

 Broncos quarterback John Elway ran for a touchdown and passed for another one as he led Denver to a victory, while running back Sammy Winder rushed for 102 yards and caught a pass for 16.
-Although New England won the turnover battle (2-0), they were outgained by Denver in total yards 441 to 271, while their quarterback Tony Eason was sacked five times.
+Although New England won the turnover battle (2–0), they were outgained by Denver in total yards 441 to 271, while their quarterback Tony Eason was sacked six times.

 In the first quarter, Elway's completions to Steve Sewell and Steve Watson for gains of 39 and 21 yards propelled the team on a drive to the Patriots 4-yard line.
 From there, Elway tried to run the ball for a score, but was tackled just short of the end zone.
-Believing he had crossed the plain, Elway angrily spiked the ball into the ground, drawing a penalty that pushed the team back five yards and they ended up having to settle for Rich Karlis' field goal to go up 3-0.
+Believing he had crossed the plane, Elway angrily spiked the ball into the ground, drawing a penalty that pushed the team back five yards and they ended up having to settle for Rich Karlis' field goal to go up 3–0.
 In the second quarter, the Patriots took the lead when Eason completed a 19-yard touchdown pass to wide receiver Stanley Morgan to cap an 87-yard drive.
 However, the Broncos countered with an 82-yard drive to score on Elway's 22-yard touchdown run.
 Later in the second quarter, New England linebacker Johnny Rembert's interception of an Elway pass on the Broncos 29-yard line led to Tony Franklin's 38-yard field goal, tying the game at 10 by the end of the half.